-SC19262 sweet, musty SC19263 sweet, musty
+SC20616 sweet, garbage, musty SC20617 sweet, garbage, musty

 Disclaimer

 - 1. Parties, other than The Odour Unit Pty Ltd, responsible for collecting odour samples have advised that they have voluntarily furnished these odour samples, appropriately collected and labelled, to The Odour Unit Pty Ltd for the purpose of odour testing. - 2.
 The collection of odour samples by parties other than The Odour Unit Pty Ltd relinquishes The Odour Unit Pty Ltd from all responsibility for the sample collection and any effects or actions that the results from the test(s) may have. - 3.
 Any comments included in, or attachments to, this Report are not covered by the NATA Accreditation issued to The Odour Unit Pty Ltd. - 4.
 This report shall not be reproduced, except in full, without written approval of The Odour Unit Pty Ltd.